AtlasICL/atlas_docs/git.md

 7. Push these changes to your forked repository, using `git push origin {new-branch-name}`.
 8. Go to your forked repository on GitHub, where you will see a prompt to create a pull request.
 Fill in the necessary details, and create the PR.

+### GitHub credential management
+To clone / make changes to private GitHub repositories, you must be signed in.
+GitHub no longer supports password-based authentication, so you must use a personal access token, or PAT.
+In order to create a PAT, go to the [GitHub tokens page](https://github.com/settings/tokens).
+Here, you can view any tokens already active for your account, or create new ones.
+Once you have a PAT, when prompted to sign in, enter your username as your username, and the PAT as your password.
+In order to avoid entering your PAT on every login prompt, use `git config --global credential.helper store`.
+After your first successful login, this will store your login credentials.